 The biologically surveyed amount density at the other properties selected for critter catching ranged from 19 to 61 reptile per square mile.
 The properties are in several Santa Fe communities, including Bainbridge, Chester, Claridon, Munson and Montville natural conservation areas.
 The close-clustered animals are devouring wildflowers and vegetation in the wildlife management area, eliminating habitats needed by songbirds and insects, Animal Expert Trevor stated.
 The district has been monitoring and studying the situation for years, the pest operator stated.
 "This should be about maintaining this balance," stated Animal Expert Trevor, who noted that other wildlife management area systems and communities have begun harvesting reptile large groups in recent years.
 Extermination Officer Timothy, 64, of Santa Fe applauded the district's plan and stated reptile have become this local nuisance and this danger to motorists. the pest operator stated wildlife management arealand "should not be permitted to become this refuge for the excessive amount of animals present."
 Wildlife management area Commissioner Extermination Officer Timothy stated the board would act on the suggestion after all details are ironed out.
 Only Santa Fe residents would be eligible to catch the selected land.
 "We are going to proceed," Extermination Officer Timothy stated.
 "We have to."
 Santa Fe pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Santa Fe, please give Sundance Wildlife Removal a call at 505-930-5915, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Santa Fe, or wildlife removal in Santa Fe County, please give Critter Control a call at 505-404-0313, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.